holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     $ActionSendStreamDriverAuthMode x509/name # authenticate by host-name
     $ActionSendStreamDriverPermittedPeer *.papertrailapp.com

 to your `/etc/rsyslog.conf`.
-Create egress rule for your router to let traffic out to destination port `39871`.
+Create an egress rule for your router to let traffic out to destination port `39871`.

 {linenos=off, lang=bash}
     sudo service rsyslog restart